What is Life Cycle Assessment or LCA?

 Limitations

-Green NCAP’s LCA involves estimations based on the available data and state-of-the art scientific methodology, developed by JOANNEUM RESEARCH and peer-reviewed by the Paul Scherrer Institute.
+Green NCAP’s LCA involves estimations based on the available data and state-of-the art scientific methodology, developed by JOANNEUM RESEARCH and peer-reviewed by the Paul Scherrer Institute and Ricardo.
 With regard to the impact on global warming and total primary energy demand, the most relevant environmental aspects are accounted for.
-However, other environmental effects like emissions of NOx, SO2, particulate matter and their consequential impacts like acidification, ozone formation, and toxicity to humans are not considered.
-The life cycle impact of a transport system on water demand, pollution of water, soil or air are also not included in the assessment yet.
+The introduction of pollutants life cycle assessment in 2025 enlarges the programmes’ scope.

-The analysis is based on publicly available scientifically accepted information about vehicle production or recycling processes and does not consider specific data of single vehicle manufacturers or models.
-Some manufacturers may calculate results differently from the values estimated here using in-house data.
+The analysis is based on publicly available scientifically accepted information about vehicle production or recycling processes but can also consider specific data of single vehicle manufacturers or models, if the necessary data is revealed to Green NCAP and verified by its experts.
 Green NCAP encourages the disclosure of brand and model-specific, certified LCA results as they give even more precise insights into the lifecycle environmental performance of particular vehicles and provide evidence about the manufacturer’s effort to contribute to the sustainability goals.